bogdanlalu/Mask_R-CNN/README.md

     pip3 install -r requirements.txt  # the file in this repo

-Compared to the original requirements in the [Matterport Mask R-CNN repo](https://github.com/matterport/Mask_RCNN), *requirements_new.txt* has the following changes:
+Compared to the original requirements in the [Matterport Mask R-CNN repo](https://github.com/matterport/Mask_RCNN), *new* requirements file has the following changes:

 **Excludes the following:**